6 Vitamin Myths You Have to Stop Believing—and 2 Vitamins You Actually Do Need

 Truth: A vitamin D supplement could do you good

 Despite the negative research on supplements, one pill is looking better and better.
 Vitamin D seems to protect against a long list of ills: Men with adequate levels of D have about half the risk of heart attack as men who are deficient.
 And getting enough D appears to lower the risk of at least half a dozen cancers.
 But many—perhaps most—Americans fall short, according to research by epidemiologist Adit Ginde, MD, at the University of Colorado, Denver.
 Vitamin D is the sunshine vitamin: You make it when sunlight hits your skin.
 Yet thanks to sunscreen (which is a good thing!) and workaholic (or TV-aholic) habits, most people don’t make enough.
 To make up for it, the NIH recommends most adults aim to get 600 IU of vitamin D every day, or 800 IU after age 70.
-Make sure you’re on the lookout for these silent signs of a vitamin deficiency.

 Truth: Women planning to have a baby should pop a vitamin

 There is one group that probably ought to keep taking a multi-vitamin: future moms.
 A woman who gets adequate amounts of the B vitamin folate is much less likely to have a baby with a birth defect affecting the spinal cord.
 Since the spinal cord starts to develop extremely early—before a woman may know she’s pregnant—the safest course is for her to take 400 micrograms of folic acid (the synthetic form of folate) daily when she’s trying to get pregnant.
 Folic acid isn’t necessary for the rest of the population, though.
 Less than 1 percent of Americans—including women of reproductive age—are folate deficient, partially thanks to requirements that all enriched cereal grain products get a boost of folic acid, according to the CDC.
-If you do decide to supplement, use these 14 tricks for making vitamins more effective.